Gay Times: Gay Times Honours

 The organisation hosts Gay Times Honours, an annual awards show celebrating figures in and beyond the LGBTQ+ community for their contributions.

 Previous winners include the cast of Heartstopper, Bella Ramsey, Jonathan Bailey, Edward Enninful, Sir Ian McKellen, Pabllo Vittar, Honey Dijon, Kylie Minogue, Tom Daley and akt.

 Gay Times Honours also features live performances by international stars.
 Previous performers include RAYE, Tove Lo, Rina Sawayama and Cat Burns.
 Gay Times Honours first began in 2017.

-Amplifund

-Amplifund is a philanthropic initiative founded by Gay Times in partnership with GiveOut.

 Awards

 In 2022, Gay Times won 'Brand of the Year (Consumer Media)' at The Drum Online Media Awards 2022.
 In the same year, Gay Times won 'Brand of the Year (Consumer Media)' and 'Editorial Team of the Year (Consumer Media)' at the British Media Awards 2022.
 Tag Warner was listed on the Forbes '30 Under 30' list in 2022 in his role as CEO of GAY TIMES.

 Gay Times won the Cover of the Year at the PPA Awards 2022 for its cover story featuring Little Mix star Jade Thirlwall.

 Lewis Corner was named Editor of the Year (Consumer Media) at the PPA Awards 2023.
 Gay Times won 'Editorial Team of the Year (Consumer Media)' at The Drum Online Media Awards 2023.
 Hollie Wong received a PPA Next Gen Award 2023 in their role as Head of Social at Gay Times.